chapman-cs510-2017f/cw-10-logan-julie/README.md

 ## Assessment

 This was an interesting assignment.
-We had a bit of trouble figuring out what was supposed to go in our set_arrays function.
+We had a little bit of trouble figuring out what was supposed to go in our set_arrays function.

 ## Honor Pledge